 You can connect your meter's SmartLink to the internet via your network (LAN) connection.
-This provides a quick and reliable connection that is always available when your postage meter connects to Pitney Bowes for services such as postage refills, automatic rate changes, system updates and postal inspection.
+This provides a quick and reliable connection that is always available when your meter connects to Pitney Bowes for services such as postage refills, automatic rate changes, system updates and postal inspections.

 For install instructions and an installation tutorial, visit SmartLink setup.

 SmartLink requires an additional power outlet beyond what is required by the meter.

 Internet access is required.
 The basic system comes with a network cable that you can plug into a network plug with internet access.
 SmartLink can also be programmed to connect to your Wi-Fi by visiting SmartLink setup.

 Yes, the system has been approved by ICSA, a company specializing in custom evaluation and certification testing services for information technology products.
 You can download the full report from https://www.pitneybowes.com/content/dam/support/product-documentation/smartlink/en/smartlink-naps-certification-report-en.pdf.